Screen Shot 2015-10-15 at 2.55.16 PM

 Local News

-Did negligent security contribute to this senseless loss of life?
+Did negligent security contribute to this Warner Robins apartment shooting?
 We represent individuals and families in Georgia who have suffered a tragic loss or injury as a consequence of negligent property security, and we have recovered tens of millions of dollars for our Clients.
-Read Our Legal Take to find out if the victim’s family may have legal avenues for justice and claims for substantial compensation in Georgia, or call now for a free consultation with out legal team: 229.389.4900.
+Read Our Legal Take to find out if the victim’s family may have legal avenues for justice and claims for substantial compensation in Georgia, or call now for a free consultation with out legal team: 478.246.1010.

 Our Legal Take

-• What security measures, such as gated-entry, surveillance cameras, and security patrols, were in place at the time of the shooting?
+• What security measures, such as gated-entry, bright lighting, surveillance cameras, and security patrols, were implemented by the apartment complex owner following media reports of prior violence on property?

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the apartment complex owner or management failed to provide adequate security, Ms. Burnette may seek justice and elect to pursue legal claims for her injuries.
+Should the facts of this matter reveal that the apartment complex owner or management failed to provide adequate security, the family of Vincent Junior may seek justice and elect to pursue legal claims for his wrongful death.

 Based upon its long, extensive, and successful experience in handling negligent security cases against property owners in the State of Georgia, The Murray Law Firm suggests that photographs and a thorough, unbiased inspection of the property will need to be performed immediately, before any evidence may be repaired, damaged or destroyed.